Serbia Where East and West intersect

 The Serbian government is facing complex political, social and economic challenges.
-They include shortcomings with regard to the rule of law, a high level of unemployment and underemployment, widespread poverty, which is even more severe among disadvantaged groups, and brain drain.
+They include shortcomings with regard to the rule of law, as yet inadequate implementation of the Paris Agreement, widespread poverty, which is particularly common among disadvantaged groups, and brain drain.

-Accession to the European Union constitutes the greatest opportunity for national development, and is the strategic goal of the Serbian government.
-In January 2014, the European Union and Serbia entered into accession negotiations.
+In January 2014, the EU and Serbia entered into accession negotiations.
 The precondition for this had been the conclusion of an agreement on the normalisation of relations between Serbia and Kosovo in 2013.
-While many countries – among them 23 of the 27 members of the EU, including Germany – have recognised Kosovo's independence, Serbia does not.
+While many countries, including Germany, have recognised Kosovo's independence, Serbia continues to refuse to do so.

 German development cooperation with Serbia

-Serbia plays an important part in ensuring political stability in the Balkans and is the central partner country for German development cooperation in South-Eastern Europe.
+Serbia plays a key role in ensuring political stability in South-Eastern Europe and is the central partner country for German development cooperation in the region.

 Since it began in 2000, Germany's cooperation with Serbia has undergone a gradual change.
 Whereas, after the wars in the region, the main emphasis was initially on emergency aid measures, cooperation now pursues the overarching goal of assisting Serbia in preparing for EU integration.
 The core areas of cooperation are “Sustainable economic development, training and employment” and “Climate and energy, just transition”.
 Climate action plays an important role in both core areas, and cooperation in that field is being increased.